umrysh/TheGreatestPodcastDownloadScriptEverWrittenInTheHistoryOfTheUniverse/README.md

 License
 -------

-MySQL Admin is open source software released under the GNU GENERAL PUBLIC LICENSE V3.
+This script is open source software released under the GNU GENERAL PUBLIC LICENSE V3.